Series

 What Memorial Day Means: A Story for Younger Readers

 A short post for younger readers about what the flags at a cemetery mean, and why a country sets aside a day for the people who do not come home.
-Written at a grade 4–6 reading level — children read straight when you write straight.
 Day 4 of the ten-post Memorial Day 2026 series.

 -